jj230/jj230/holiday-hack-challenge-2023/phish-detection-agency.md

      * It didn’t end up revealing any phishing attempts, but I did because this would be an easy typosquat to miss
    * I was prepared to also look for unusual dates and times, as well as content that didn’t seem to match the domain, but I didn’t end up needing to.

-\*I used a couple chatgpt prompts to help ensure I was on the right track.
+\*I used a couple ChatGPT prompts to help ensure I was on the right track.

 ***